arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 [Name Sans](https://name.arrowtype.com) is a modern interpretation of the mosaic name tablets of the NYC Subway.
 It is currently available with discounted pre-release pricing [via Future Fonts](https://www.futurefonts.xyz/arrowtype/name-sans).

 From an outsider’s perspective, it might seem pointless to see a new release of “yet another geometric sans.”
 At a quick glance, it might look like Name Sans is basically just *[insert your favorite sans-serif font name here]*.
 Admittedly, there is some truth to this.
-Name Sans doesn’t have characters you can’t already typeset in existing fonts – it’s ultimately just a slightly-different way of approaching the same old [Latin script](https://en.wikipedia.org/wiki/Latin_script).
+Name Sans doesn’t have characters you can’t already typeset in other, previously-available fonts – it’s ultimately just a slightly different way of approaching the same old Latin script.^[The [Latin Script](https://en.wikipedia.org/wiki/Latin_script) is the writing system familiar to anyone who writes English, Spanish, German, French, or any other language using a similar A–Z alphabet.
+And actually, Name Sans does go beyond the character set of many fonts, with a total of 728 glyphs which support over 200 languages used through Europe and the Americans, plus Vietnamese.]

 But, just as it’s nice to have new music, new fashion, and new architecture in the world, new typefaces like Name Sans are about creative expression, pushing boundaries, engaging with history, and – at risk of sounding poetic – communicating something about the human experience.
 This article is here to point out some of the thinking and process behind Name Sans, what it can do that is different from other typefaces, and some of the details that make it unique.
 ## What is Name Sans, anyway?

 My favorite fonts are usually released along with an introductory article.
 Name Sans is still an active work-in-progress, now in its fifth pre-release version.
 In a way, you can think of this as the “v0.5” blog post introducing Name Sans, its process, and its design – I plan to revise this post when I can finally release version `1.0`.